Sheldon Adelson, casino mogul who made big bets on Trump and Netanyahu, dies at 87

 After his first marriage ended, in 1991 Adelson married Miriam Ochshorn, a doctor who specialized in drug addiction treatment.
 One of Adelson’s sons from his previous marriage, Mitchell, died in 2005 at age 48 of a drug overdose.

-Reporting by Will Dunham; Additional reporting by Leslie Adler; Editing by Bill Trott
+Reporting by Will Dunham; Additional reporting by Leslie Adler, Doina Chiacu and Farah Master; Editing by Bill Trott and Edward Tobin

 Our Standards: The Thomson Reuters Trust Principles.